williamollio/ft_transcendence/README.md

 ## Nest

-For seeding the database run : `docker exec -it nest npx prisma db seed`
+To seed the database run : `docker exec -it nest npx prisma db seed` To reset and to seed it run : `docker exec -it npx prisma migrate reset`

 ## Links